PhilT/vim-fsharp/README.md

 * **Plugin:** None (I recommend Neovim 0.5 with [FsAutoComplete](https://github.com/neovim/nvim-lspconfig/blob/master/CONFIG.md#fsautocomplete))

 This plugin is currently focused on providing better indent support in F#.
-If you find any problems, raise an issue with some example code and providing it doesn't conflict with other rules, I'll add it.
-Otherwise, we'll have to work out a compromise.
+If you find any problems, raise an issue and we'll work out a solution together.

 ## Why?

-* [vim-fsharp](https://github.com/fsharp/vim-fsharp) hasn't been touched in a couple of years and `indent/` is 4 years old.
-It appears to have been abandoned.
+* [vim-fsharp](https://github.com/fsharp/vim-fsharp) hasn't been updated for a few years and also contains old versions of FsAutoComplete which don't really work (at least for my setup)
 * Language features can be provided by an LSP (e.g. Neovim 0.5's [built-in LSP client](https://github.com/neovim/nvim-lspconfig/blob/master/CONFIG.md#fsautocomplete) or [coc-fsharp](https://github.com/coc-extensions/coc-fsharp))
 * Enhancements to indent rules can provide a better experience